 I have seen so many air fryer recipes on the internet that I decided I needed to know if this appliance was worth getting or not.
 Do I really want another kitchen appliance sitting on the counter?
 Remember, I have a very small home and I don’t have a lot of counter space.
 Plus, most of the air fryers looked too tall to sit on the counter and not touch my upper cabinets.

-I decided to ask my Food Storage Moms Facebook followers if they had one and was it worth buying one.
-I had read where an air fryer is basically a convection oven in a very small appliance.
+I decided to ask my Food Storage Mom’s Facebook followers if they had one and if they felt it was worth buying.
+I had read that an air fryer is basically a convection oven in a very small appliance.
 Several commented they hadn’t taken it out of the box yet.
-That reminded me of the Sun Oven box so many of my readers talked about.
+That reminded me of the unopened Sun Oven box so many of my readers talked about.

-You know when people realize they need an emergency cooking device but then never take it out of the box.
+I’m sure you know of people who realize they need an emergency cooking device, but then never take it out of the box.
 Are they afraid of it?
-Is it too much to deal with when you do get it out of the box?
+Are the instructions too much to deal with when you do get it out of the box?
 Who knows, it could be all of the above.

 Anyway, I took the plunge and purchased an Air Fryer.
 I didn’t buy the most expensive one, but I didn’t buy the cheapest one either.
 I thought to myself, I will buy one that’s a brand I recognize.
 So, I settled on the one I’d seen advertised, the Ninja Air Fryer.
 Ninja Air Fryer

-This particular one I purchased has 1550 watts.
-There are others that you may want to consider depending on your budget.
-Please note, I’m not recommending these, I’m just showing you the wattage of some other air fryers
+This particular unit I purchased has 1550 watts.
+There are others that you may want to consider, depending on your budget.
+Please note, I’m not recommending these, I’m just showing you the wattage of some other air fryers:

 Just so you know, my gas stove/oven combination in my home has a convection oven.
 Yes, I asked myself, do I really need another kitchen appliance?
 But, I have also had requests from my readers for recipes, so here they are.
 I’m actually really excited to share these with you today.